 For best results, use aftermarket bars, not standard factory-installed racks.
 Also, check the automaker’s and the roof rack manufacturer’s websites for compatibility.

 Rooftop tents are more expensive than most ground-staked tents because of the materials, engineering and design, and accessories.
 Rooftop tents flip over to create a platform with a tent on top of your car.
 That’s a whole lot more complicated than creating a structure with a fabric floor that gets placed on the ground.

 Then, throw in a mattress, ladder, and a hardshell exterior, and you can see why rooftop tents are costly.

 You can buy a rooftop tent for under $1,000.
 It’s also possible to get a used one for well below the original price.

 But remember that not every tent will fit every vehicle.
-And, for a few extra bucks, you may be able to get more space, more stability, a tent that’s quicker and easier to set up, and other benefits.
+And, for a few extra bucks, you may be able to get more space, more stability, and a tent that’s quicker and easier to set up, among other benefits.